hmcts/darts-gateway/README.md

 ### Troubleshooting

 If the tests fail for relating to a redis connection failure then please manually close down the running redis instance through task manager

+If we encounter a lock error message response please check that the redis server is accessible:-

+Failed to lock mutex at MY_REDIS_KEY:LOCK

 ## License